duckietown/docs-AIDO/book/AIDO/31_task_embodied_strategies/36_rl_baseline.md

     $ pip3 install -e git://github.com/duckietown/gym-duckietown.git#egg=gym-duckietown

-(4) Run the training script
+(4) Change into the `duckietown_rl` directory and run the training script

-    $ python3 2-train-ddpg-cnn.py --seed 123
+    $ python3 -m scripts.train_cnn.py --seed 123

 (5) When it finishes, check it out (but first edit this following file and set the seed to the one you used above, like `123` in line 10)

-    $ python3 3-test-ddpg-cnn.py
+    $ python3 -m scripts.test_cnn.py

 ## How to submit the trained policy

 Once you're done training, you need to copy your model and the saved weights of the policy network.

-Specifically if you use this repo then you need to copy the following artifacts:
+Specifically if you use this repo then you need to copy the following artifacts into the corresponding locations of the root directory:

 - `duckietown_rl/ddpg.py` and rename to `model.py`
 - `scripts/pytorch_models/DDPG_2_XXX_actor.pth` and `..._XXX_critic.pth` and rename to `models/model_actor.pth` and `models/model_critic.pth` respectively, where `XXX` is the seed of your best policy